 Our Mission Statement

-- To develop viable urban communities by providing decent housing and suitable living environment and expanding economic opportunities principally for persons of low and moderate income.
+- To develop viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities principally for persons of low and moderate income.